-The opening scene is excellent, you are lead to believe Dillinger has been captured and led back to prison but its all a ploy to get inside and break out many of his fellow gangsters Harry “pete” Pierpont (David Wenham), Homer Van Meter(Stephen Dorff), Pretty boy floyd(Channing Tatum) and Baby Face Nelson (Stephen Graham).
+The opening scene is excellent, you are lead to believe Dillinger has been captured and led back to prison but it’s all a ploy to get inside and break out many of his fellow gangsters Harry “pete” Pierpont (David Wenham), Homer Van Meter(Stephen Dorff), Pretty boy Floyd(Channing Tatum) and Baby Face Nelson (Stephen Graham).
 This is visually excellent piece of cinematography (all done in HD video), but so much of this film, the nighttime, the cars, etc….
-But you cant get everything perfect so at times it just felt out of place.
+But you can’t get everything perfect so at times it just felt out of place.

-It was good they didnt do flashbacks of Dillinger’s childhood but instead letting the man tell you verbally(important to know his childhood was hard with beating from his father).If Mann decided to delve into Dillinger’s childhood the 2hours 40minute film time would be over 3 hours and people would get really bored as the film is very slow when the gun battles/heists are not happening plus it’s only his last months which are.
-What Mann should have did was to give us a little more insight to the other characters of the movie as you rarely knew much about them (or even who they where at times), so to understand who they are its good to find out a little background info and develop this film.
+It was good they didn’t do flashbacks of Dillinger’s childhood but instead letting the man tell you verbally(important to know his childhood was hard with beating from his father).If Mann decided to delve into Dillinger’s childhood the 2hours 40minute film time would be over 3 hours and people would get really bored as the film is very slow when the gun battles/heists are not happening plus it’s only his last months which are.
+What Mann should have done was to give us a little more insight to the other characters of the movie as you rarely knew much about them (or even who they were at times), so to understand who they are its good to find out a little background info and develop this film.